pubnub/pubnub-mcp-server/resources/sdk_docs/dart_presence.md

 ```

 Parameters:
-- keyset (Keyset): Override for the PubNub default keyset configuration.
+- keyset (Type: Keyset): Override for the default keyset.
-- using (String): Keyset name from the keysetStore to use.
+- using (Type: String): Keyset name from keysetStore to use.
-- channels (Set<String>): Channels to retrieve here-now details for.
+- channels (Type: Set<String>): Channels to fetch here-now details.
-- channelGroups (Set<String>): Channel groups to retrieve here-now details for.
+- channelGroups (Type: Set<String>): Channel groups to fetch here-now details.
 Wildcards not supported.
-- stateInfo (StateInfo, default false): If true, include user presence state in the response.
+- stateInfo (Type: StateInfo, Default: false): If true, include presence state for users.
-- limit (int, default 1000): Max occupants per channel (0–1000).
-Use 0 for occupancy-only without user details.
+- limit (Type: int, Default: 1000): Max occupants per channel, 0–1000.
+Use 0 for counts only (no user details).
-- offset (int, default 0): Zero-based starting index for pagination (>= 0).
-Requires limit > 0.
+- offset (Type: int, Default: 0): Zero-based starting index for pagination; requires limit > 0.
+Use with limit to paginate.

 ### Sample code